Kecon/jddns4cf/README.md

 # jddns4cf
 Dynamic DNS for Cloudflare® in Java.

-The application is supposed to be running on machines that have DHCP assigned IP addresses and want to update a DNS record in Cloudflare®.
+The application is supposed to be running on machines that have DHCP assigned IP addresses and want to update a dynamic DNS record in Cloudflare®.
 The program has been tested on both Windows 10 and Ubuntu Linux 16.04 LTS.

 ## Requirements
 Java 1.8